gitlabzz/ckad-questions-2023/README.md

 > Create a Kubernetes secret with Name "bobs-secret" containing data "password=bob"

-* Create a pod named pod-secrets-via-file, using the busybox image, which mounts the secret named bobs-secret at /secrets
+* Create a pod named pod-secrets-via-file, using the nginx image, which mounts the secret named bobs-secret at /secrets
-* Create a second pod named pod-secrets-via-env, using the busybox Image, which exports password as CONFIDENTIAL environment variable
+* Create a second pod named pod-secrets-via-env, using the nginx Image, which exports password as CONFIDENTIAL environment variable

 #### Answer: